jadecobra/python_tdd_exercises/source/list comprehensions.rst

     in this :doc:`functions`

-  * we create an empty list
+  * I create an empty list
   * loop over the elements of ``argument`` which is an ``iterable`` passed into the function
   * append each element from ``argument`` to the empty list *